alexapostolu/night/TIMELINE.md

 A complete rewrite focused on making the langauge dynamically typed, and adding useful syntax like array slicing, in addition to adding core features like classes and file handling.

-- `v4.0` will mainly be focus on making the language stable and scalable
+- `v4.0` will mainly focus on making the language safe and scalable
 - `v4.1` will be focuses around encapsulation
 - `v4.2` will be adding utilities like file and error handling
 - `v4.3` networking??